 What We Do:

-YTT’s global objective is to continue to develop and effectuate our psychosocial support workshops and educational approach that can be adapted and used in all possible environments, through aid workers and volunteers on the ﬁeld, for all age-groups, languages and into areas of the world where human-rights and gender abuses, particularly to children and particularly to girls, are the most prevalent, and where they can have the biggest impact in aiding and improving the lives of millions of refugee/migrant children and communities.
-By conducting our psychosocial support drawing workshops and transmitting the knowledge of fundamental human/gender-rights to the populations most in need, we are equipping them with the most imperative tools required to combat against psychosocial worry and human-rights/gender-equality abuses.
+YTT’s global objective is to continue to develop and effectuate our psychosocial support workshops and educational approach that can be adapted and used in all possible environments, through aid workers and volunteers in the ﬁeld, for all age-groups, languages and into areas of the world where human-rights and gender abuses, particularly to children and particularly to girls, are the most prevalent, and where they can have the biggest impact in aiding and improving the lives of millions of refugee/migrant children, youth and communities.
+By conducting our psychosocial support drawing workshops and transmitting the knowledge of fundamental human/gender-rights to the populations most in need, we are equipping them with the most imperative tools required to combat against psychosocial concern and human-rights/gender-equality abuses.